FireMidge/value-objects/docs/README.md

 Use this type when the value represents an array of values and there is **no** finite list of valid values.
 If there is a list of valid values, use [`IsArrayEnumType`](#isarrayenumtype) (or any of the more specific variations, e.g. [`IsStringArrayEnumType`](#isstringarrayenumtype) if applicable).

+**If you do not need to do any configuration, there is a generic class available, implementing this type: `FireMidge\ValueObject\Generic\AnyCollection`.**

 ### Combination with other types
 You can combine this type with any other type, e.g. to get an array of float types, an array of e-mail addresses, etc.